ContainerSSH/ContainerSSH/internal/auth/README.md

 ## Creating a client

-This library also provides a HTTP client for authentication servers.
+This library also provides an HTTP client for authentication servers.
 This library can be used as follows:

 ```go
 client := auth.NewHttpAuthClient(